Wind Speed Datasets

 se_base_wind_speed | Sweden | SS-EN 1991-1-4 | Basic wind velocity |

-Note: For Nordic countries (Sweden, Norway), use the Region API as wind speeds are defined by geographic zones.
-For other European countries, use the Contour API.
+Note: For Nordic countries (Sweden, Norway), wind speeds are defined by geographic zones rather than contour maps.
+The

 Data Specifications